karlotness/adrt/docs/examples.sinogram.rst

    plt.tight_layout()

 From the ADRT data we compute the sinogram by using the function :func:`adrt.utils.interp_to_cart`.
-Each isotropic Gaussian hump correspond to a sinusoidal curve of commensurate width in the sinogram.
+Each isotropic Gaussian hump corresponds to a sinusoidal curve of commensurate width in the sinogram.

 .. plot::